 The named entity graph can then be used by the find method of the EntityManager.

 This is basically an improved version of our first approach.
 The entity manager will retrieve the defined graph of entities from the database with one query.
-The only disadvantage is, that we need to annotate a named entity graph for each combination of relations that shall be retrieved within one query.
-We will need less additional annotations as in our second approach, but it still can become quite messy.
-Therefore named entity graphs are a great solution, if we only need to define a limited amount of them and reuse them for different use cases.
-Otherwise the code will become hard to maintain.
+The only disadvantage is that you need to annotate a named entity graph for each combination of associations that shall be retrieved within one query.
+You will need less additional annotations as in our second approach, but it still can become quite messy.
+Therefore named entity graphs are a great solution, if you only need to define a limited amount of them and reuse them for different use cases.
+Otherwise, the code will become hard to maintain.

 5. Dynamic Entity Graph